luzyrawr/programming-fundamentals/CSS3.md

   text-decoration: none;
 }
 ```
-- If you do not want to use any of the standard fonts in HTML, you can use Google Fonts.
+- If you do not want to use any of the standard fonts in HTML, you can use **Google Fonts**.
 ```
 <head>
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Sofia">